MARKET SNAPSHOT: Nasdaq's Record Run On The Line, As Snap Tumbles After Results

 Continue Reading Below

-The Nasdaq Composite faces a struggle to log another record session Thursday, with U.S. stocks poised for a modestly lower start ahead of retailers' earnings reports.
+The Nasdaq Composite faces a struggle to log another record on Thursday, with U.S. stocks poised for a modestly lower open.

-Reaction to disappointing results from Snapchat parent Snap Inc. may also be a focus in the trading day.

 On Wednesday, the tech-heavy Nasdaq closed at a record for a fourth session in a row (http://www.marketwatch.com/story/us-stocks-poised-to-edge-lower-after-trump-fires-fbis-comey-2017-05-10), rising 0.1% to 6,129.14.
 The S&P 500 scraped out a 0.1% gain, but the DJIA finished 0.2% lower.